 AGENCIES

-The Pakistan Board chairman Najam Sethi has intimated his ICC counterpart Greg Barclay about his apprehensions about playing the Cup match against arch-rivals at Ahmedabad's Narendra Modi Stadium, according to sources.
+The Pakistan Cricket Board chairman Najam Sethi has intimated his ICC counterpart Greg Barclay about his apprehensions about playing the World Cup match against arch-rivals India at Ahmedabad's Narendra Modi Stadium, according to sources.
 As it was reported by PTI initially, PCB wants its matches to be scheduled in Kolkata, Chennai and Bengaluru.

 Barclay and ICC General Manager Geoff Allardice were recently in Karachi to seek assurance from PCB boss that they won't demand to play their ODI World Cup matches at a neutral venue since ACC is all set to reject its demand of playing Asia Cup on basis of ‘Hybrid Model'.